daostack/arc/docs/README.md

 For more information [read the official DAOstack Whitepaper](https://github.com/daostack/docs/blob/master/DAOstack%20White%20Paper%20V1.0.pdf).

+Check out:

+- The [Contract docs](contracts) for explanation about each contract and the source tree.
-Check out the [Generated docs](generated_docs) for detailed documentation on every contract and an explanation of the source tree.
+- The [Generated docs](generated_docs) for detailed technical reference on every contract.

 ## An overview of the DAO stack